-7. Net Position
+7. Net Assets

-Net Position is required to be classified for accounting and reporting purposes into the following categories:
+Net assets are required to be classified for accounting and reporting purposes into the following net asset categories:

-• Net Investment in Capital Assets - Capital assets, including restricted capital assets, reduced by accumulated depreciation and by outstanding principal balances of debt attributable to the acquisition, construction or improvement of those assets.
-Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt are also included in this component of net position.
-Any significant unspent related debt proceeds or inflows of resources at year-end related to capital assets are not included in this calculation.
+◆ Invested in Capital Assets, Net of Related Debt - Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction or improvement of those assets.
+Any significant unspent related debt proceeds at year-end related to capital assets are not included in this calculation.